-Contractors must manage all concrete cutting and sawing work in accordance with the Concrete and masonry cutting and drilling code of practice (WorkSafe WA) and engage competent persons to be responsible for the methodology and supervision of the work.
+Contractors must manage all concrete cutting and sawing work as per the WorkSafe WA Code of Practice: Concrete and masonry cutting and drilling and engage competent persons to be responsible for the methodology and supervision of the work.
 If the contractor is working at multiple locations simultaneously, the contractor must have a nominated competent person supervising work at each location.